Scharlotten/sql_server_source_ConfluentCloud/READme.md

 * In case you are interested once sqlserver starts, you can see a bunch of commands that are run - It is a single SQL query that is being executed once the DB is up - what's interesting about this is that it does not only create a table but it also enables change data capture on the whole DB then on the table just in case (most likely it will say in the logs it can't enable it again as it is already enabled)

+Disclaimer - This was one of the most annoying connectors I had to set up so far